About Rachel Tyler

 How I can help you

 I’ve learned that a healthy body isn’t necessarily gained in sweat and sufferance but in improving balance, better breathing and muscle coordination.
-I do exercise, but I spend much more time thinking about how my body works in a mechanical way – particularly having had three children – and this approach can help you too.
+I do exercise, but I spend much more time moving more often and thinking about how my body works in a mechanical way – particularly having had three children – and this approach can help you too.

-By focusing on core strength, improving breathing, balance and muscle coordination you can learn how to become free from muscular and body pain too.
+By influencing the brain’s instructions to your body, improving your breathing, lymph flow, balance and muscle coordination you can learn how to become free from muscular and body pain too.

 I lead numerous workshops and group classes along with a private practice to help clients move and feel better.
 If you want to move better, or if you have any pain, lack of mobility or lack of stability, I will be happy to help you.